texas-robocamp/texas-robocamp.github.io/tutorials/robot-programming/introduction.md

 Serial.print("No objects detected");
 ```

-The `print()` function for the Serial class works in a similar fashion to the `printf()` function in C. Use this to output debugging information.
+The `print()` function for the Serial class works in a similar fashion to how you've used cout in C++.
+Use this to output debugging information.
 To view the output, you'll need to look at the Serial Monitor, which can be found at "Tools -> Serial Monitor".

 {% include tip.html content="Make sure that the baud setting on the monitor is the same value as the number passed into Serial.begin(), or your output will not be understandable." %}